aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ## Using a different deployment engine

 CDK Pipelines supports multiple *deployment engines*, but this module vends a construct for only one such engine: AWS CodePipeline.
-The constructs under `pipelines/lib/helpers-internal` intentionally exposes the underlying graph representation of the module decoupled from AWS CodePipeline.
-It is possible to use this to build CDK deployment pipelines backed by other deployment engines.
+It is also possible to use CDK Pipelines to build pipelines backed by other deployment engines.

 Here is a list of CDK Libraries that integrate CDK Pipelines with alternative deployment engines: